 2. Compose the Assessment

-Our team uses a unique tool called UnifyCloud in conjunction with the Microsoft Solution Assessment Team* to provide an App Innovation Assessment or App Mod Assessment.
+Our team uses a unique tool called UnifyCloud in conjunction with the Microsoft Solution Assessment Team to provide an App Innovation Assessment or App Mod Assessment.
 First, we import the application source code into UnifyCloud and assess the compatibility with different PaaS services or containerization, such as Kubernetes.
-Next, we identify compatibility issues and the exact location of the issues within the source code.
+Next, we identify compatibility issues and the exact location of the problems within the source code.

-3. Build Migration Plan
+3. Build a Migration Plan

 5. Migration Time!